How Can I Become a Better Singer? | The Ultimate Guide to Singing

 • Play the note again

-Over time this exercise will help make pitch matching become much easier.
+Over time, this singing exercise will help make pitch matching much easier.

 Poor Singing Habits to Avoid